The Mom & Pop Store: Plot

+Jerry gets tipped off that his sneakers are at a garage sale in Parsippany, New Jersey.
+Jerry and Kramer take a bus out, but Kramer starts to fade from his nosebleed, paying homage to Dustin Hoffman's death scene alongside Voight in Midnight Cowboy.

 Production

 As with many Seinfeld episodes, "The Mom & Pop Store" was inspired by events in the lives of the writers.
 Writer Tom Gammill bragged to Jerry Seinfeld that he had purchased a car which was previously owned by Jon Voight; his writing partner Max Pross broke in that he was skeptical that the car had really belonged to Voight.
 Seinfeld suggested the two of them turn their argument into an episode.
 According to Gammill and Pross, much of the conversations between George and Jerry were "almost verbatim" recreations of their real debate over the car, including Jerry (Pross in real life) noticing that the owner's manual said "John Voight", though the pencil with teeth marks is fictional.

 Jon Voight was on the set for just a few minutes to film his scene.
 During this time, Gammill asked Voight to look at the car, and Voight said he had never owned it.
 The same car, including the keys, was used as George's car in both this episode and Season 7's "The Gum."
 Pross' car has a cameo as the car George originally planned to buy.

 The big band songs heard on the radio in the episode, "Honeysuckle Jump" and "Next Stop, Pottersville", are not really from the big band era; they were composed by Jonathan Wolff specifically for this episode.
 In the Dixieland Deli, another contestant mentions to Elaine that he guessed the name of another (fictional) song, credited to 'Stan Herman', which is a portmanteau of real-life bandleaders Stan Kenton and Woody Herman.

 The character Tim Whatley was introduced for this episode.
 Gammill and Pross based him on a college acquaintance who would specifically not invite certain people in the same circle of friends to his parties.

 The sequence with the Woody Woodpecker balloon was inspired by footage of a Woody Woodpecker balloon explosively collapsing during a parade.
 The production team were unable to obtain the rights to this footage, so they had to recreate it using just a brief shot of Mr. Pitt trying to hold up the balloon.